ademidun/phlock-june-2016/README.md

 Unlock doors with your phone

-If the custom App in {{folder name}} is not working, use this third-party app to talk to the Arduino: https://play.google.com/store/apps/details?id=nextprototypes.BTSerialController&hl=en
+If the custom App in Android_Phlock is not working, use this third-party app to talk to the Arduino: https://play.google.com/store/apps/details?id=nextprototypes.BTSerialController&hl=en

 For your Arduino circuit, first run the .ino file in the Arduino_Servo_Controller folder.